Raifa21/VRC-Worlds-Manager/README.md

 4. Commit your changes (`git commit -m 'Add some feature'`)
 5. Push to the branch (`git push origin feature-branch`)
 6. Open a pull request

+Please note that the file responsibe for encrypting/decrypting (Services/ConfigService.cs) has been removed from version control for security reasons.
+Please create your own AES encryption script to run locally.

 ## License